California Office of Environmental Health Hazard Assessment

-The Office of Environmental Health Hazard Assessment, commonly referred to as OEHHA (pronounced oh-EEE-ha), is a specialized department within the cabinet-level California Environmental Protection Agency (CalEPA).
+The Office of Environmental Health Hazard Assessment, commonly referred to as OEHHA (pronounced oh-EEE-ha), is a specialized department within the California Environmental Protection Agency (CalEPA).
 OEHHA is the lead state agency for the assessment of health risks posed by environmental contaminants.

-As the scientific adviser within CalEPA, OEHHA's work assists decision makers within CalEPA, the California Department of Public Health, and other agencies and non-governmental organizations (see below).
-This includes assessing health and environmental risks from:
+OEHHA evaluates harmful chemicals and other environmental hazards, such as extreme heat, to understand interconnected environmental health burdens faced by individuals and communities in California.
+This allows OEHHA to play a critical and unique role—providing independent analyses to inform science-based decision making.